 He and most of the other senior Taliban leaders, along with Bin Laden and some of his senior al-Qaeda associates, survived the American onslaught.
 Bin Laden was finally killed in a covert US commando raid in the Pakistani town of Abbottabad in May 2011.

-But Mullah Omar and most of his comrades have since evaded capture, despite one of the largest manhunts in the world, and are believed to be guiding the resurgent Taliban.
+Since then Mullah Omar had been thought to have evaded capture, despite one of the largest manhunts in the world.

 The late US envoy for Afghanistan and Pakistan, Richard Holbrooke, said he believed Mullah Omar was in hiding somewhere along the rugged border between the two countries.

-Others believe him to be in Quetta or Karachi, in Pakistan, something officials in Islamabad deny.
-They say he is in Afghanistan.
+Others believed him to be hiding within Pakistan, something officials in Islamabad deny.